 While contacting pest control specialists to identify signs of a rat infestation is your safest option, being educated about these pests.
 Common signs of a growing rat infestation in your home include:

 Rats carry diseases like salmonella, HPV, hantavirus, and more.
-The bottom line is that you don’t want a rat infestation breeding in your home or business.
-However, if you suspect one might be taking place, contact PURCOR right away
+The bottom line is that you donโt want a rat infestation breeding in your home or business.
+However, if you suspect one might be taking place, contact PURCOR right away.
+Taking preventive measures to prevent rodent infestations is crucial to minimize disease transmission from rodents to humans.

 Our team is knowledgeable and experienced in handling all kinds of pests.
 Our professional service specialists will treat your home well and make sure you and your loved ones are the only residents living there.
+Request a free rodent control estimate today.reat your home well and make sure you and your loved ones are the only residents living there.
 Request a free rodent control estimate today.

 "*" indicates required fields